jsinkers/comp90024-assignment-2/README.md

 - Directory `flask`
 - Serves the frontend and ReST API
+- before running the development server you need to build the frontend
 - to run the development server: `flask run`
 - alternatively can run with gunicorn from : `gunicorn -w 4 -b 0.0.0.0:5000 app:app`

+## Frontend

+- Directory `frontend`
+- This is a `svelte` app
+- in `frontend` run `npm install` to install dependencies
+- to build the app run `npm run build`